Ford CEO says rare earths shortage forced it to shut factory

 Ford did not immediately respond to CBS MoneyWatch's request for comment.

-Ford CFO Sherry House addressed disruptions caused by new restrictions on rare earth minerals from China at a June conference.
+Ford Chief Financial Officer Sherry House addressed disruptions caused by new restrictions on rare earth minerals from China at a June conference.

 "There are many components that rare earth minerals are in.
 And any of those that are coming from China require you to now go through export control," she said.
 "And so there's an additional layer of administrative process that has to happen."